Modern Languages and Film Studies BA

 Study abroad and work placements

-An integral part of your degree is the opportunity to spend a year abroad in a country where your chosen language is spoken.
-It’s the perfect opportunity to immerse yourself in another culture while sharpening and refining your language skills every day.
+Your residence abroad is the perfect opportunity to immerse yourself in another culture while sharpening and refining your language skills every day.
 For many of our students, it’s the highlight of their degree.

-If you are studying Arabic, Chinese, Japanese, Russian or Thai, you’ll spend your second year abroad and you’ll be studying an intensive language course.
+If you are studying Chinese, Japanese, Russian, or Thai, you’ll spend the second year of the programme abroad, studying an intensive language course.

 Work placements